 Commonly recognised forms of TTS are shown in Figure 2.

-1) The classical pattern (apical ballooning) is the most frequently recognised pattern and is present in up to 80% of patients.
+1) The classic pattern (apical ballooning) is the most frequently recognised pattern and is present in up to 80% of patients.

-2) The mid-ventricular pattern is characterised by hypokinesis of the mid left ventricle and hypercontractile apical and basal segments and is present in up to 15% of patients.
+2) The mid-ventricular pattern is characterised by poor contraction (hypokinesis) of the mid left ventricle and hypercontractile apical and basal segments and is present in up to 15% of patients.

 There are other variants of TTS for which the prevalence is unknown.
 This may be because they are rare, or alternately, they may be poorly recognised.
 These variants include:

 In the initial phases of TTS, the EF is reduced below 50%.
 When the EF is very low, it can cause people to feel short of breath as the blood accumulates in the left ventricle.
-In severe cases where the ventricle cannot pump strongly enough to eject blood out of the ventricle, blood may backlog into the lungs causing a condition known as ‘pulmonary oedema’.
-TTS usually affects the left ventricle, but in some cases may affect the right ventricle.3 Recent research suggests it may even temporarily affect the function of the top chambers of the heart (the atria) also.4
+In severe cases where the ventricle cannot pump strongly enough to eject blood out of the ventricle, blood may backlog into the lungs causing a condition known as 'pulmonary oedema'.
+TTS usually affects the left ventricle, but in some cases may affect the right ventricle.
+It may even also temporarily affect the function of the top chambers of the heart (the atria).4

 TTS has been given several names since it was first recognised – in fact, more than 75 different names have been used in various publications to describe this condition.5 The reason for the name changes is that as we have learned more about the condition, the previous names did not correctly describe the condition.
 The table below shows the most frequently used names that have been used for TTS.